 - The minimum whole dwelling supply ventilation rate should be at least the whole dwelling ventilation rate found in Step 1.

-Background ventilators are not required with System 4.
+Background ventilators are not required with MVHR.
 For more information on building regulations and ventilation, click here.

 At what level of airtightness is MVHR recommended?